Measureless/Hackintosh_Hasee_Z6-SL5D1/README.md

 ## About this project
 - The original project comes from [TioaTyan/Hackintosh_Hasee_Z6-SL7D1](https://github.com/TioaTyan/Hackintosh_Hasee_Z6-SL7D1).
 - <del>In order to get into macOS High Sierra 10.13.6, boot arguments in config.plist has been modified to "-v cpus=1 xpcm-free dart=0 kext-dev-mode=1".<del>
-- It's excruciating to use a single-core CPU while the end of 2018 is coming, isn't it?
-So the boot arguments in config.plist has been modified to "-v arch=X86_64 xpcm-free dart=0 kext-dev-mode=1 darkwake".
+- It's excruciating to use a single-core CPU while the end of 2018 is coming, isn't it? <del>So the boot arguments in config.plist has been modified to "-v arch=X86_64 xpcm-free dart=0 kext-dev-mode=1 darkwake".<del>Deleted the Intel Graphic's id and Graphic Inject.
+The boot arguments in config.plist has been modified to "-v arch=X86_64 -xcpm dart=0 npci=0x3000 rootless=0 kext-dev-mode=1 darkwake nv_disable=1".
 - The wireless network adapter is Intel® Dual Band Wireless-AC 3165 which doesn't have macOS driver.
 I suggest to replace it by Broadcom® BCM94352Z.
 - In order to update the system normally, [AppleALC](https://github.com/acidanthera/AppleALC/releases) and [Lilu](https://github.com/acidanthera/Lilu/releases) in the kexts were updated to the newest versions.
 - Updated [BrcmPatchRAM](https://bitbucket.org/RehabMan/os-x-brcmpatchram/downloads/) to the newest version.